 When I first picked up a DSLR camera, I got a lesson on how to hold my camera correctly.
 It's a worthwhile lesson for everyone: once you've got the strap on properly, and you are in fact using that strap, then you need to make sure you are holding the camera in the safest way possible.

 If the camera gets dropped or the lens comes off the body, your left hand would be in a position to catch the lens while your right hand would be holding the camera body.
-Having your hand cupped takes advantage of gravity, so that the lens is already safely resting in your palm when something happens.
+Having your hand cupped around the bottom takes advantage of gravity so that the lens is already safely resting in your palm when something happens.

 I know it might seem awkward at first, but it will really only take a few times to get used to it.
 Start today, because you never know what might happen!

 This is Part 3 in a mini series about how to NOT drop your camera.